Of course you know how to look at leaves! Or do you?

 Patches of color start appearing the last couple of weeks in August, and the turning continues, usually slowly, until the last week of September and the first week of October.
 This time period is when things change quickly, depending on how cool the nights get, and how rowdy any rainstorms might be.

 Color starts showing early in this high elevation.
-It includes areas that range from river level to the 4,865 foot summit of Whiteface Mountain itself.
+The Whiteface Region includes areas that range from river level to the 4,865 foot summit of Whiteface Mountain itself.
 Unlike the flatlands, it's not likely that all the deciduous trees will be turning at once.

 This gives you some wiggle room.